diodechain/diode-docs/content/docs/uninstall.md

 ### **Windows**

-1. Remove the Diode App
+1. Remove Diode Collab
-   * Click "Uninstall" from the Diode Drive start menu program group
+   * Click "Uninstall" from the Diode Collab start menu program group

      OR

-   * open an explorer window (Win-E) and go to C:\\Program Files\\Diode Drive\\ and run the "Uninstall.exe" from the Diode Drive folder.
+   * open an explorer window (Win-E) and go to C:\\Program Files\\Diode Drive\\ and run the "Uninstall.exe" from the Diode Collab folder.
 2. Remove your Diode Profile

    > **WARNING:** If you have not created a backup of your account, you will lose your username forever